FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

 }))
 ```

+### eventKey

+The `eventKey` prop is used to assign `eventKeys` to data.
+This prop operates identically to the `x` and `y` data accessor props.
+By default, the `eventKey` of each datum will be equal to its index in the data array. `eventKey` may also be defined directly on each data object.

 ### groupComponent

 The `groupComponent` prop takes a component instance which will be used to create group elements for use within container elements.
-This prop defaults to [VictoryClipContainer], a component which renders a `<g>` tag or a `<g>` tag with a `clipPath` `def` depending on whether the component should animate.
+For most components, this prop defaults to a `<g>` tag.
+Continuous data components like `VictoryLine` and `VictoryArea` use [VictoryClipContainer] a component which renders a `<g>` tag or a `<g>` tag with a `clipPath` `def` depending on whether the component should animate.
 This allows continuous data components to transition smoothly when new data points enter and exit.

-*default:* `groupComponent={<VictoryClipContainer/>}`

 ```js
 groupComponent: PropTypes.element